Postgraduate Course: Biotechnology, Bioethics and Society (LAWS11372)

 |There is no set text for this course.|

-The majority of readings will be articles and chapters available online through University of Edinburgh library.
-A proportion of the preparatory and core readings will come from:
+A proportion of the core readings will come from:

 - Kuhse, H, & Singer, P (eds).
 (2012).
 'A companion to bioethics: second edition'.
 Wiley Blackwell.
 Available as an e-book from University of Edinburgh library